The Negeri Sembilan Crisis Just Changed Shape: From Royal Dispute to a Political Play

 The 16th general election must be held by 17 February 2028 at the latest, the constitutional deadline following the automatic dissolution of the 15th Parliament.
 Any state-level realignment between unity government partners has implications for that election that the public is entitled to weigh.

-What began as a dispute over adat and succession has acquired a political agenda.
+What began as a dispute over Adat and succession has acquired a political agenda.

-This publication uses the term "Undang Yang Empat" to refer to the four chieftains who signed the 19 April declaration.
-However, Mubarak Dohak of Luak Sungei Ujong was removed from his position by the Dewan Keadilan dan Undang on 17 April 2026 under Article 14(3) of the Negeri Sembilan Constitution 1959, two days before the declaration was signed.
-Under Article 16, DKU decisions are final and unchallengeable in any court
+1This publication uses the term "Undang Yang Empat" to refer to the four chieftains who signed the 19 April declaration.
+Mubarak Dohak ceased to hold office as Undang of Luak Sungei Ujong on 17 April 2026, his removal having occurred under the custom of the luak.
+The Dewan Keadilan dan Undang (DKU) acknowledged that removal as a question of Malay custom under Article 16 of the Negeri Sembilan Constitution 1959, two days before the declaration was signed.
+Under Article 16(3), DKU advice on such questions is final and cannot be challenged in any court.

 Sources: